ShantiChary/markentum/README.md

 Used WordPress loop and terms to filter and display employees by location.
 Added banner images to custom templates and some basic css styling.

+Add css styles and grid for location pages
+-
+Use grid to display team members for larger screens